mark-hahn/live-archive/README.md

 ### License

-  Live-Arhive is copyrighted under the MIT license.
+  Live-Archive is copyrighted under the MIT license.

 ### Credits